12 Days of Christmas 2020 Holiday Gift Guide

 Eleven pipers piping.”

-You’ll want to honk your horn with you use this unknown gem in the World of Aromatherapy: Thyme Thujanol.
+You’ll want to honk your horn when you use this unknown gem in the World of Aromatherapy: Thyme Thujanol.
 Thyme was applied by the earliest civilizations as a form of medicine.
 In Ancient Greece, they chose thyme over incense to burn on altars for the gods.
 Middle Age sorcerers were known for making love potions using thyme.
 Lastly, the Egyptians would embalm their dead people with ointments featuring thyme.

 Organic thyme comes from France and Spain.
-This thyme variant ( Thyme Thujanol) is well tolerated on the skin.
-Non-irritating and far milder than Red Thyme essential oil.
+This thyme variant (Thyme Thujanol) is well tolerated on the skin.
+Non-irritating and far milder than Red Thyme Essential Oil.
 Thyme Thujanol has an impressively long history of therapeutic and medicinal benefits.
-It is a potent essential oil with antiviral and anti-fungal characteristics.
+It is a potent Essential Oil with antiviral and anti-fungal characteristics.
 Lastly, it is well known for its disinfectant properties.
 But remember: Thyme Thujanol cannot be replaced by Red Thyme, as Red Thyme is much too irritating!
 While White Thyme is as irritating as Red Thyme, we do not recommend it at all, as it is almost always adulterated.

 Thyme is not just a holiday garnish!
 Did you know Thyme is used in sauces, grilled meat dishes, and can be the key ingredient for some liqueurs?
 Christmas dinner would be greatly diminished without thyme to delicately embellish that stuffing.
-Thyme Thujanol is really a specialty in that it is extremely effective against all Covid viruses (cold, flu, Covid-19, etc.).
+Thyme Thujanol is really a specialty in that it is extremely effective against all viruses (cold, flu, etc.).
 Thus, it is really too expensive for the general stuff that is over-the-counter.

 “On the Twelfth Day of Christmas, my true love gave to me: